Madness (1994 film): Reception

-From retrospective reviews, Troy Howarth in his book on Italian giallo films opined that Madness's screenplay by "contains seeds of promise, but the film is so poorly made and acted that it ends up making no impression whatsoever".
+From retrospective reviews, Troy Howarth in his book on Italian giallo films opined that Madness's screenplay "contains seeds of promise, but the film is so poorly made and acted that it ends up making no impression whatsoever".
 Howarth also commented on the slow pacing, cinematography that was "flat and ugly", and actors who "overact like mad or are so wooden that they seem to disappear into the scenery."